AlibabaCloudDocs/vpn/intl.en-US/Best Practices/Use SSL-VPN in the classic network/Access cloud resources in a classic network from a Windows client.md

 -   The Windows client can access the Internet.

--   To configure SSL-VPN, you must switch to the new console.
-For more information, see [Switch to the new console](https://help.aliyun.com/document_detail/66173.html?spm=a2c4g.11186623.2.3.KK5rNc).

 -   We recommend that you create a new VPC and set the CIDR block of the VPC to 172.16.0.0/12.
 If you specify an existing VPC, make sure that the VPC meets the requirements in the following table.

 |CIDR block of the VPC|Requirement|